ruhtar/ByteStore/README.md

 - **Users and Shopping Carts**: ByteStore allows users to create accounts and manage their shopping carts.

-- **Products and OrderItems**: The platform offers a catalog of products and users can add items to their shopping carts.
+- **Products and OrderItems**: The platform offers a catalog of products and users can add them to their shopping carts.

 - **Products reviews**: The platform shows how many people have reviewed a product.
 You can also check each individual rate followed by a comment about the purchase.

 ### User Authentication and Security:

 - **Signup**: Users can sign up by providing a unique username, a secure password, and their address information.
-Passwords undergo hashing and salting for maximum security, ensuring the safety of sensitive user data.
+Passwords undergo hashing (`PBKDF2`) and salting for maximum security, ensuring the safety of sensitive user data.
 Passwords must have capital letters, number and special characters.

 - **Signin**: Registered users can log in with their credentials, and the system generates a JWT token that is stored in Local Storage.
-This token gives the system important information and grants access to protected routes and resources.
+This token is validated on the backend and gives the system important information and grants access to protected routes and resources.

 ### Shopping Features:

 - **View Products**: Users can explore the product listings in the store and check products photos, prices, number of items in stock, descriptions and check other user's reviews about a specific product.
 All of this is complete with filters for names and prices.
 Sorting options by alphabetical and price order, in ascending and descending order, make navigation easier.
-Also, there is a pagination system in frontend and backend for more usability.
+Also, there is a pagination system in frontend and backend for more usability and scalability.

 - **Shopping Cart**: Logged-in users can add and remove products to their shopping carts and proceed to make purchases.
 If a user isn't logged in, they'll be prompted to do so before accessing their cart.

 - **Edit Shopping Cart Items**: Users have the flexibility to adjust item quantities or remove items from their shopping carts.
+They can also check their Cart Summary to see the total cost of their purchase.

 ### User Interactions: